Power internal tools, in-app experiences, and more

 Select the existing table in MariaDB you want to sync to.

-You can match source rows to rows in MariaDB on any column as long as it is a primary key or unique key.
+You can match rows from your model to rows in MariaDB on any column as long as it is a primary key or unique key.

-Select which source columns you want to sync to your MariaDB table columns.
+Select which model columns you want to sync to your MariaDB table columns.
 Hightouch automatically pulls the columns from your table to make them available for you to map.

 You can choose to use the